CGVGroup/ToMMI/README.md

 Please refer to [Wiki](https://github.com/CGVGroup/ToMMI/wiki) for up-to-date documentation and tutorials.

 ## References
 The ToMMI framework was featured at the *International Conference on Human Computer Interaction Theory and Applications (HUCAPP) 2017* held in Porto, Portugal.
-Reference to the published paper can be found [here] (http://porto.polito.it/2658757/).
+Reference to the published paper can be found [here](http://porto.polito.it/2658757/).